sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 Your eyes slam shut as she lifts the battle axe and takes a swing.

-You hear a deep **thud**, one that reverberates through your body and --
+You hear a deep **thud**, one that reverberates through your body as the blade lodges into the wall and --

 Your chains snap, instantly cleaved in two.

 Your eyes snap back open as you fall the 3 feet to the stony floor, your legs immediately buckling, and your arms searing with pain now that they aren't numb from being pulled upward for so long.
 You crumple down onto your hands and knees, choking back a few deep breaths amidst a stream of curses, seeing the now broken chains around your wrists.
 "F-fuh... fuckin' hell...
 Nearly pissed myself, give a guy a fuckin' warning next time."

 Susie allows herself a snort at the profanity sprouting from the chaos jester's mouth.
 "Okay, fine, yeah, that's not him.
-So if you're in *his* body, where's *your* body?"
+So squirt, if you're in *his* body, where's *your* body?"

 You take a few deep breaths first, curling an aching arm around your - his - chest.
 "Well, he'll be--"